pdorrell/melody_scripter/README.rst

 In each case, chords may contain an optional bass note specifier, to specify a bass note different from the root note.
 This is given as a "/" character, followed by an upper-case letter and optional sharp or flat.
-So, for example, "[:A+m/F+]" represents A sharp minor with an F sharp bass.
+So, for example, "[A+m/F+]" represents A sharp minor with an F sharp bass.

 Bar Lines
 ---------

 **Bar Lines** are represented by "|".
 Bar lines are used to check that the total lengths of notes and rests in each bar have the correct values.
-They also effectively reset the default note duration to 1 beat.
+They also reset the default note duration to 1 beat.
 Bar lines do not have any direct effect on Midi output.

 Cuts